 Advantages of Mixed Economy

-system are highly encouraged.
+systems are highly encouraged.

 - There is freedom of choice: Consumers and even producers in this type of economic system have a v,

-range of choice to make.
+range of choices to make.

 - Combines the good qualities of capitalism and socialism: Mixed economy combines the good qualities both capitalism and socialism.

-- It ensures economic development: The mixed economic system promotes economic activities, thereby leading economic growth of a nation.
+- It ensures economic development: The mixed economic system promotes economic activities, thereby leading the economic growth of a nation.